joostm8/bip-project-services/README.md

    - Select the option `Venv`
    - Select the Python version you'd like
    - A new virtual environment is now created in your workspace.
-5. To make life a bit easier, we'll add a launch configuration that allows you to quickly open the current python file in a new terminal.
-     - If it does not exist yet, create a folder `.vscode`
-     - In that folder, create a file `launch.json`
-     - In that file, paste the following content:
-       ```
-       {
-         "version": "0.2.0",
-         "configurations": [
-                  {
-                 "name": "Run Python File",
-                 "type": "debugpy",
-                 "request": "launch",
-                 "program": "${file}",
-                 "justMyCode": true,
-                 "console": "integratedTerminal",
-                 "suppressMultipleSessionWarning": true
-                  }
-              ]
-          }
-       ```
-     - Now, when launching any of the services, you just open the file in the editor, and press `Ctrl + F5` to run that file.
-This will spawn the process in a new terminal.
-6. Install all the packages needed for the various services.
+5. Install all the packages needed for the various services.
 For VSCode that is:
    - Open a new terminal (Terminal > Open a new terminal or press Ctrl + Shift + `)
    - execute `pip install paho-mqtt pyserial numpy PyYAML psycopg[binary] rockit-meco pytrinamic opencv-python`
-7. Set up a tunnel to the VM running the database, dashboard and mqtt broker.
+6. Set up a tunnel to the VM running the database, dashboard and mqtt broker.
 [Instructions can be found here](https://github.com/joostm8/bip-project-services/blob/main/README.md#connecting-to-vm-on-server)
+7. To make your life easier, if you're running visual studio code, we have included a launch file and a launch task in `.vscode/launch.json` and `.vscode/tasks.json`.
+   - The launch file allows you to run any python file in a new terminal.
+Just open the file, then press `Ctrl + F5` to run the launch configuration.
+Helpful when you want to spawn a new process.
+   - The task file contains a task that spawns all the mqtt services at once, side-by-side in your terminal.
+To run it, you
+     - Press `Ctrl + Shift + P` to open the command palette
+     - Select `Tasks: Run Task`
+     - Select the task `Run All`
 8. You're all set, refer to the readmes of the services for further details.

 ## Services Tutorials